Dakedres/grab-lineage/README.md

 # grab-lineage
-Grab the parent package where yours is installed as well as the current one.
+Grab the parent package of where yours is installed as well as the current one.